VladeanClaudiu/VladeanClaudiu/README.md

 </details>

 ### Education:
-- **2014** Completed my Leaving Certificate in Marian College.
+- **2014** Completed my Leaving Certificate at Marian College.
 - **2018** Graduated from IADT with a Bachelor of Science (Computing in Multimedia Systems/Web Engineering)
 - **2021** Late 2021 started to code again after a long break due to personal reasons
 - **2022** FreeCodeCamp JavaScript Algorithms and Data Structures, freeCodeCamp
 - **2022** The Frontend Developer Career Path, Scrimba

 ### Get in touch:
- 🤝 I’m looking to collaborate on anything i am skilled enough to work on <br>
+ 🤝 I’m looking to collaborate on anything I am skilled enough to work on <br>
  📫 Email: claudiuver1.0@gmail.com <br>
  🔗 LinkedIn: https://www.linkedin.com/in/claudiu-vladean-652614191/